Spine lengthening is a wonderful thing for our horses, and ourselves!

 And a third way to ask for spine lengthening is with a cue to ask for the head to go down and out.

 Spine lengthening applies to the whole body.
-Not only are you extending the neck, you're lengthening the brachiocephalis and the muscles across the top of the spine.
+Not only are you extending the neck, you're lengthening the brachiocephalis and the vertebrae and all of the connective tissues involved as well.

-Spine lengthening is a tool that we use, a very important tool, a very effective tool to lengthen our horses, stretch our horses, get relaxation, and to get tone in the muscle.
+Spine lengthening is a tool that we use, a very important tool, a very effective tool to get elongation, and to get tone in the muscle and provide support of the spine.

 Chris and her team help you to achieve results as well as a lifelong, everlasting relationship with your horse.
 Click HERE to apply so you can progress quicker and easier and avoid the frustration of not knowing where to go next.